steveghee/OCTO_Studio_extensions/README.md

 The widget will display the instruction control UI, including any 2d (image, video) references.

+Step List property holds areference to the list of valid steps that can be visited.
+You can bind this to a list, and clck on an item to jump to that step.
+Tools Required property holds a reference to a list of any tools that are required to execute this procedure.
+The tool name, info and (optional) image are included.
+This is for reference purposes only i.e. this list is non=interactive.

 ### properties
 The steplist property provides an infotable which lists all the available steps - you can display this in a list/repeater to view and select/jump to specific steps.
 Only valid next steps are presented.